Four Walls: Bastian Cities or Trace Italienne

 Michael Martone

-Michael Martone’s newest book is Table Talk & Second Thoughts, a memoir in flash.
-Recently retired after teaching at four universities over forty years, he lives in Tuscaloosa, below the Bug Line, where he putters in his gardens and works on his new book, Fort Fort Wayne, which includes the pieces printed here.
+Michael Martone’s newest book is Table Talk & Second Thoughts (Cornerstone Press, 2025), a memoir in flash.
+Martone has won two Fellowships from the NEA and a grant from the Ingram Merrill Foundation.
+His stories and essays have appeared and been cited in the Pushcart Prize, The Best American Stories and The Best American Essays anthologies.
+He received his Master of Arts in Writing from Johns Hopkins University where he studied under John Barth.
+Recently retired after teaching creative writing at four universities including the University of Alabama, he now lives in Tuscaloosa, below the Bug Line, where he putters in his gardens and works on his new book, Fort Fort Wayne.
 Read more at fourforaquarter.com.